Angelo Lekkas: AFL career

 In 2002, he represented Australia in the International Rules series.

 After a practice match in February 2005, Lekkas suffered an apparent minor stroke and was told he might never play again.
 Losing some coordination, Lekkas committed himself to a rehabilitation program and inside 3 months fully recovered.

 He made a successful return to AFL football in round 14, 2005, against Geelong where he kicked 3 goals in the first half.

 Lekkas shocked most at Hawthorn when he announced his early retirement from AFL football on 26 August 2005, his last game being played at the MCG against Sydney on 27 August 2005.
-In his retirement speech he told the media that the Hawthorn Football club was a blessing in his life and when asked if he felt like the unluckiest man in the world he responded "for the good that has happened to me playing this game, i wouldn't touch it".
+In his retirement speech he told the media that the Hawthorn Football club was a blessing in his life and when asked if he felt like the unluckiest man in the world he responded, "for the good that has happened to me playing this game, I wouldn't touch it".

 Lekkas finished his AFL career with 180 games and 120 goals to his credit and a career total of 14 Brownlow votes.

 Ambassadorial roles

-Lekkas was named the 2005 stroke foundation Ambassador and in 2007 awarded the Australian football league multi cultural ambassador.
+Lekkas was named the 2005 stroke foundation Ambassador and in 2007 awarded the Australian Football League multicultural ambassador.

-Lekkas was selected to attend the 2005 Anzac presentation in Gallipoli, Turkey to represent the AFL along with legend Ron Barassi.
+Lekkas was selected to attend the 2005 Anzac presentation in Gallipoli, Turkey, to represent the AFL along with Australian Football Legend Ron Barassi.
 His AFL role would also take him to South Africa in 2007, where he would oversee a program to encourage the growth of Australian football.